St. Bonaventure vs. La Salle odds, prediction: 2026 Atlantic 10 Tournament picks from proven model

 How to make La Salle vs. St. Bonaventure picks

-The model also says one side of the spread hits in well over 60% of simulations.
+The model also says one side of the spread hits in nearly 70% of simulations.
 You can only see that pick at SportsLine.

-So who wins St. Bonaventure vs. La Salle, and which side of the spread hits well over 60% of the time?
+So who wins St. Bonaventure vs. La Salle, and which side of the spread hits nearly 70% of the time?
 Visit SportsLine now to see which side of the spread to back, all from the advanced model that has simulated this game 10,000 times, and find out.